MonetDB/MonetDB-PHP/protocol_doc/README.md

 # 7. Prepared statements

-For client libraries it is often advised to use parameterized queries in order to use string values safely.
+For client libraries it is often advised to use parameterized queries in order to pass string values safely.
 When escaping is done manually, a single forgotten escaping is enough to enable SQL injection attacks.
 Like in this PHP example: